What is the life cycle of a climate project?

-A carbon offset project has a defined life cycle.
+A climate project has a defined life cycle.
 In the first two steps, the project developer reviews the general feasibility of the project, the project design and the financing.
 Then, the so-called Project Design Document (PDD) is prepared, which contains all the basic information about the project, such as the project objective, the location, when the project is to be implemented, and the project duration.

 More information about project standards.

-After the project has been registered, the monitoring phase begins.
+After the climate project has been registered, the monitoring phase begins.
 Here, the project developers monitor and document the data of the project activities and progress.
 The duration of the monitoring phase varies from project to project, it can cover two years, but documentation over five or seven years is also possible.

 At the end of each monitoring phase, a validation and verification body checks and assesses whether the values and project activities stated in the monitoring report are correct and verifies them.
 As with validation, visits to the project site are often part of the verification process.